 The property lawyer has to follow the CML Handbook section two conditions for your bank.
 Unless your lawyer obtains specific confirmation in writing that the mortgage company will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask the bank to contact your lawyer in writing confirming that they will accept the number of years remaining.

-How does conveyancing in Sheringham differ for newly converted properties?
+How does conveyancing in Sheringham differ for new build properties?

-Most buyers of new build or newly converted property in Sheringham come to us having been asked by the builder to sign contracts and commit to the purchase even before the house is built.
-This is because new home sellers in Sheringham usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Sheringham approach us having been asked by the builder to sign contracts and commit to the purchase even before the house is constructed.
+This is because house builders in Sheringham usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Sheringham or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Sheringham or who has acted in the same development.

 I am looking into buying my first house which is in Sheringham and I am already nervous.
 I couldn't find anything specific about Sheringham.
 Conveyancing will be needed in due course but do you know about the Sheringham area? or perhaps some other tips you can share?